 Let's format the rest of the values in our table.

-Once we have applied the formats, notice that Excel will display the name of the format when a cell is selected.
+After we have applied the formats, notice that Excel will display the name of the format when a cell is selected.

-When you have multiple cells selected, you'll see the Format of the active cell displayed.
+When you have multiple cells selected, you'll see the format of the active cell displayed.
 Be aware that the active cell in a selection can vary, depending on how you select cells.

 Most number formats have one or more options.
 To set number format options, and to see all number formats, visit the Format Cells dialog box.
-You can access this dialog by clicking the small arrow in the Number group on the ribbon, or using the keyboard shortcut ctrl-1.
+You can access this dialog by clicking the small arrow in the Number group on the ribbon or using the keyboard shortcut Ctrl-1.
 On the Number tab, you'll find all the options available for each number format.

-The value for Percentage looks different, but if we switch the format back to general, we see that the value being stored is indeed .05.
+The value for Percentage looks different, but if we switch the format back to General, we see that the value being stored is, indeed, .05.